 When it comes to their coat, the Kooikerhondje boasts having a medium length, close lying coat that can be either straight of slightly wavy in texture.
 They have a well-developed, finer undercoat with the hair on a dog's head, the front of their legs and feet being shorter than on the rest of the body.
 Tails are well feathered as are the backs of a dog's legs, but not below the hocks.
-The accepted breed colour is as follows:
+The accepted breed colours for Kennel Club registration are as follows:

 Dogs should have a nice white blaze and they can also have a few black hairs in their coat as well as a black tail ring which is acceptable under their breed standard.

 It is worth noting that the accepted breed colours for Kennel Club registration can differ from those set out in the breed standard which are as follows:

 Dogs have patches of clear orange/red on white with the orange/red being the predominant colour on their bodies and they should have a white blaze.
 They can have a few black hairs and a slight ticking in their coats which is acceptable although not very desirable.
 Dogs can have a black tail ring which is also permitted under the Kennel Club breed standard.